Edward Norton Lorenz: Chaos theory

+Personal life and death

+Later in life, Lorenz lived in Cambridge, Massachusetts with his wife, Jane Loban (1919–2001), and their three children, Nancy, Cheryl, and Edward.

+He was an avid outdoorsman, who enjoyed hiking, climbing, and cross-country skiing.
+He kept up with these pursuits until very late in his life.
+On April 16, 2008, Lorenz died at his home in Cambridge from cancer at the age of 90.

 Legacy

 Lorenz is remembered by colleagues and friends for his quiet demeanor, gentle humility, and love of nature.
 He was described as "a genius with a soul of an artist" by his close friend and collaborator Jule Charney.

 The Lorenz Center

 In 2011, The Lorenz Center, a climate think tank devoted to fundamental scientific inquiry, was founded at MIT in honor of Lorenz and his pioneering work on chaos theory and climate science.

 Centenary celebration

 In February 2018, The Edward Lorenz Center and Henry Houghton Fund hosted a symposium, named MIT on Chaos and Climate, in honor of the 100th anniversary of the birth of Lorenz and Charney.
 The two-day event featured presentations from world-renowned experts on the many scientific contributions that the two pioneers made on the fields of numerical weather prediction, physical oceanography, atmospheric dynamics, and experimental fluid dynamics, as well as the personal legacy they left behind of integrity, optimism, and collaboration.
 A video produced for the event highlights the indelible mark made by Charney and Lorenz on MIT and the field of meteorology as a whole.